n-roth12/FFB-Draft-App/README.md

 are in the draft, the draft type, and which posiiton they are drafting at.
 Then they will select what player is drafted at each draft spot, and they will be given updated information about available draft chooses based on their custom tiers and rankings.

-##### Tools and Technologies: Python, Flask, SQLite, SQLAlchemy, HTML, CSS, Javascript
+##### Tools and Technologies: Python, Flask, PostgreSQL, SQLAlchemy, HTML, CSS, Javascript